WINDSCREENS UNHEATED I (Fitting)

 Both types of rubber are available, you must ask for the right one, innie or outie. (smile)

-In 1997, Morgan decided to recess the dash, hoping to create more tummy room for newer owners.
-This eliminated the space for the air vents that were used to demist the windscreen and necessitated made-for-Morgan heated windscreens.
-Though these do a quick and often superior job in demisting the windscreen, they can only be sourced at the Factory now.
-The price will be approximately 1000£ installed..depending on what country you live and they will provide only the entire windscreen package or glass and frame.
-The screens are ususally back-order..and waits can be months.
-If you crack one while traveling, you must make do as best you can or replace it with a non-heated screen (see above) and buy an inexpensive fan demister from a USA supply source.
+In 1997, Morgan decided to recess the dashand lengthen the doors, hoping to create more tummy room for newer owners.
+This eliminated the space for the air vents that were used to demist the windscreen and necessitated made-for-Morgan heated windscreens (while simultaneously decreasing the precious footwell space with a easier to make gearbox cover, another Steve Morris innovation).
+Though these do a quick and often superior job in demisting the windscreen, they can only be sourced from the MMC.
+The price will be approximately 1700£ installed..depending on what country you live.
+They will provide only the entire windscreen package or glass and frame.
+The screens are ususally back-ordered..and waits can be months.
+If you crack one while traveling, you must make do as best you can or replace it with a non-heated screen (see above) and buy an inexpensive fan demister or RAINEX

 There have been complaints that the inside of the unheated windscreen can "speckle up" with drops when driving with the top down in the rain.
 Carry a shammy with you.

-There has been a rash of unexplained cracking windscreens since late 2009.
+There has been a rash of unexplained cracking windscreens since late 2009 AND the CX cars (2019 - on).
 Owners would open their garages in the morning to find their windscreens cracked!
 Though some of these claims were originally settled by the company under warranty when they first began, the Factory very quickly transferred these decisions to another and dealers were subsequently instructed to refuse the owner claims and refer them to their car insurer.
 But irregardless of who pays, a backlog for heated windscreens quickly grew to three months and more.
 Happily, the cause has recently been determined and a cure has been found (from the assurances of the MMC to its dealers).

-Replacement pillars, stronger and thicker at the curve, have now been made and this has (hopefully) resolved the problem (though the aesthetics have not improved).
+Supposedly, replacement pillars, stronger and thicker at the curve, have now been made and this has (hopefully) resolved the problem (though the aesthetics have not improved).
 Replacement screens should now delivered with these new pillars.
-(Make sure they are included with your replacement when your screen cracks or it will happen again!
-Those who have already had to replace their screen (s) and did not have the pillars changed be warned.)
+Make sure they are included with your replacement when your screen cracks or it will happen again!
+Those who have already had to replace their screen (s) and did not have the pillars changed be warned.
+These issues also vary with the other factors and we can expect them to re-appear with model changes.

 CAR WARRANTY